 Content marketing has been on our mind for a while now.
 Ten years ago we created SmallbusinessCan.
 Co-created with and funded by Ulster Bank.
 The rationale was to embrace social media, design a platform to engage with small business and create a distribution, communication and publishing channel for Ulster Bank.
 The only focus was on being helpful to business through content, events, workshops, training and mentoring.

-The platform is now re-named www.business-achievers.com, and the same principles and ideas still apply.
+The platform was re-named www.business-achievers.com, and the same principles and ideas still apply.
 We learned a lot in those years (and happy to share those lessons with anyone interested).
 That is why I am delighted with “Killing Marketing: How Innovative Businesses Are Turning Marketing Cost Into Profit”.

 Marketing as a profit centre